RESOLUTION 2019 – 12

 Applicant: Rev. W. Matthew Whayland

-This ministry is an outreach to children of the Pleasant Hill section of Lebanon, by members of St. John’s UMC and New Birth UMC, who staff the Monday evening program of scripture stories, art, drama, media, and a hot meal.
+This ministry is an outreach to children of the Pleasant Hill section of Lebanon, by members of St. John’s UMC, who staff the weekly evening program of scripture stories, songs, crafts, and a hot meal from September to June, and summer activities from June to August, including a backyard carnival, campmeeting, Vacation Bible School, and day trips.

 Applicant: Rev. Susan L. Worrell